 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
 If a student has received federal student financial aid funds, the student is entitled to a refund of the money's not paid from federal student financial aid funds.

-Coastline Beauty College does not offer any Federal students loan, Private loan or institutional loan program
+Coastline Beauty College does not participate in any Federal student loan program.